OI-wiki/i18n/docs/search/backtracking.md

 2. Start the traversal.

-3. If the boundary condition is met, the current search will no longer continue, instead, it will turn to another path.
+3. If the boundary condition is met, stop searching further and try another possibility.

 4. When the target condition is reached, output the result.